 Increasing Reach Of Farm to Table Startups And Milk Delivery Platforms

 India produces 160 Mn tonnes of milk in over 75 Mn dairy farms per year for a market that is worth around $30 Bn, according to the Food and Agriculture Organisation.
 It has the largest cattle population in the world and is the second-largest milk producer after the US.
+The dairy industry is expected to maintain 15 per cent CAGR over 2016-20, Edelweiss Securities said in a report.
 Along with this, the Indian online grocery market estimated to grow at a compounded annual growth rate of 62% between 2016-2022, and many dairy tech platforms are also looking to cash in on this growing market.

 For decades the dairy space was majorly dominated by Amul, Mother Dairy, Aarey, Parag Milk Foods and few others.
 The last few years have seen the genesis of dairy tech startups that control the whole supply chain, from helping run dairy farms to sourcing milk to delivery without many middlemen, within 24-36 hours.